Wednesday, December 5, 2012

 Cousin's (Fort Worth, TX)

 I commute to Fort Worth for work almost every day, but I rarely eat there outside of fast food joints close to my office.
 A co-worker told me that Cousin's had some awesome 'que, so today I took a short road trip for lunch.
 I was surprised to see that they had a drive-thru, which I took advantage of since I was planning on getting my food to-go anyway.
-Even from the drive-thru window I could smell the smokey aroma wafting from inside this local legend.
+Even from the drive-thru window I could smell the smoky aroma wafting from inside this local legend.

 I ordered the Two Meat Combination platter with pulled pork and smoked German sausage (surprise, surprise) and got mustard potato salad and macaroni and cheese on the side.